CareersThe Catalyst for Your Health Care Career

 - Personal Assessment and Definition of Career Goals

 - Creation of a Marketing Strategy

-- Instruction and Practice of Informational and Job Interviews Utilizing the Duke Network
+- Instruction and Practice in Networking including Informational and Job Interviews Utilizing the MMCi and Duke Networks

 - Evaluating and Negotiating Job Offers

 Ellen Jane Baker, MA, has been an executive coach and career development professional for over 30 years.
 She has broad global corporate and university management experience, and is recognized for excellent interpersonal skills, ability to persuade, passion for excellence, creating synergies and converting vision into quantifiable results.
 She has created and taught the career management curriculum to MMCi students since its inception and has taught and coached executives at the Fuqua School of Business at Duke for 15 years.
 She has specific experience in the health care sector and has worked with many professionals at the Duke University Medical Center and other major medical centers.
 She is quoted as saying “MMCI makes miracles happen.
 I have witnessed students double and triple their salaries once they have acquired the tools necessary to be successful.”